anilkumareerthineni/32-bit-5-stage-pipelined-RISC-processor/README.md

 * **data forwarding / hazard handling**
 * **basic control hazard handling for branches**
-* **self-checking SystemVerilog testbench**
+* a **self-checking SystemVerilog testbench**
-* waveform-based verification for important scenarios such as ALU writeback, store/load, store forwarding, and branching
+* **waveform-based verification** for important scenarios such as ALU writeback, store/load, store forwarding, and branching

 ---